stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 Old school consulting deliverables, that is, those (boring) point-in-time static docs, are time consuming, hugely unproductive, 'top down' by nature and fast out of date.

 One-off project management software doesn't help either - expensive, complex to use and understood by less than 5% of employees.

-Sustaining strategy execution, business transformation and culture elevation requires genuine org-wide engagement.
+Sustaining strategy execution, business transformation and culture elevation requires a fresh new approach and genuine org-wide engagement.

 Consultants and clients need collaboration tech that is: